aayla-secura/mixnmatchttp/README.md

                                # !!only reliable if raw_args is False!!
 raw_args=False                 # whether arguments should not be canonicalized,
                                # e.g. /foo/..//bar/./baz will not be turned to /bar/baz
+varname=None                   # the name of the parameter to record, default is parent
+                               # endpoint's name; only valid for parametrized endpoints
 ```

 Child endpoints are enabled by default, the root endpoint is disabled by